cacophony-wj/LeS/README.md

 # Licentia et Servitium: A Double-Sided Coin of Lover's Lab

+## BEFORE YOU CONTINUE:

+Check to see if there is a more recent version in the Github RELEASES section.
+It should only take a few minutes to update.

 ## Preamble

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.